silverstripe/silverstripe-framework/docs/en/installation/windows-manual-iis-7.md

 Also, make sure that display_errors, display_startup_errors and html_errors in are set to On in php.ini.

-**Q: I get a 500 server error when trying to access the SilverStripe site. e.g. http://localhost/ss24**
+**Q: I get a 500 server error when trying to access the SilverStripe site. e.g. http://localhost/ss**

-**A:** One of the reasons why this could be happening is the web.config file inside the ss24 directory has XML that is not well formed.
+**A:** One of the reasons why this could be happening is the web.config file inside the ss directory has XML that is not well formed.
 Make sure there are NO spaces before the starting <?xml> tag, and make sure that everything is tabbed out correctly.

 One other thing you can do is make sure Show friendly HTTP error messages is unchecked in Internet Explorer.
 You can find this in Tools > Internet Options > Advanced.